 The ECO matrix represents all the common welfare-relevant environmental, social and economic aspects of a company.
 These aspects are taken into consideration in the VAUDE sustainability strategy.

 VAUDE agrees with the contents of the ECG.
 We became a member of the ECO in 2013, which expresses our full support.
-In 2011, VAUDE created its first ECG Balance Sheet and ECO Report, and has had them audited by an ECG auditor.
-At the end of 2014 we updated both the report and balance sheet, had them audited in accordance with the latest ECO version and will publish them in 2015.
+In 2011, VAUDE created its first ECG Balance Sheet and ECO Report, and had them audited by an ECG auditor.
+At the end of 2014 we updated both the GRI Report and the Balance Sheet, had them audited in accordance with the latest ECO version, and published them in 2015.

 Thus in addition to the VAUDE sustainability report, we are offering another honest insight into our company and presenting VAUDE’s contribution to the community in a transparent manner.